DeanAlexander27/OCR_Warehouse/README.md

 Create OCR tools using CNN in area inbound and outbound Warehouse, focus in problem's case :
 - Manpower warehouse to reduce incorrect input information to database.
 - Maximise process in paperless.
-- Improve time management in operational inbound warehouse.
+- Improve time management in operational inbound warehouse, **due to automation system recognise transform/automate update in file data.csv.**

 👉 **Just to remember this dashboard only use for offline activity, there is not any link streamlit deploy due to file temporary database in data.csv**